×

 What is a credit report?

 Your credit report is a detailed report based on your credit history.
+Your credit score is one component of this report.
 Again, the information contained in this credit report will differ slightly based on the credit bureau you request it from.

 Some of the information you can expect to see in your credit report is: